BindelsSteve/BindelsSteve.github.io/readme.md

-all code can be reviewed at https://github.com/BindelsSteve/BindelsSteve.github.io
+all code can be reviewed at https://github.com/BindelsSteve/BindelsSteve.github

-it's a small app to fidget with when you are bored or doing something else.

-it uses basic pwa tech like :manifest, serviceworker
+this app shows the local time, you can add other clocks from other timezones. the clocks are made with a w3schools tutorial on clocks, for the timezones I used a library called moment.js and to store things client side I used localforage. ofcourse it wouldn't be a pwa without a manifest and serviceworker.

-you can check the website at BindelsSteve.github.io or at https://stevebindels-dancers.herokuapp.com/index.html
+you can check the website at BindelsSteve.github.io

-I did not implement any security headers because both github and heroku use https
+I did not implement any security headers but if i would i would use:
+Strict-Transport-Security :(this one get's automaticly done by github pages) just to enforce the use of https, X-Frame-Options as defense against clickjacking,
+X-Content-Type-Options: nosniff to tell the browser that the content type is the content type i say it is, "X-XSS-Protection: 1; mode=block" :configuration of the cross-site scripting filter built into most browsers, Referrer-Policy : because privacy is a good thing to have, Content-Security-Policy, to protect against xss attacks, Feature-Policy to control which features and api's can be used.